Morgan, Richard K.;

 regular is the update?'

-[so the new body does not remember anything after that last re-load, which
+[the new mind (or body) does not remember anything after that last re-load,

 In the Envoy Corps, they reverse humanity.
 You see the sameness first, the